Crispy Southern Buttermilk Onion Rings

 Instructions

-• Peel and slice 3 medium sweet onions into 1/4-inch thick rings.
-Separate each slice into individual rings to ensure even cooking.
+• Peel and slice the onions into 1/4-inch rings.
+Separate each slice into individual rings to for easy breading and even cooking.

-• Pour 1 cup of buttermilk into a separate bowl.
-This will serve as the wet coating to help the flour mixture adhere to the onions.
-Dip each onion ring into the buttermilk, allowing any excess to drip off, then dredge it in the flour mixture, ensuring all sides are well-coated.
-For an extra crispy texture, repeat the dipping and dredging process to create a double coating.
+• Dip each onion ring into the buttermilk, allowing any excess to drip off, then dredge it in the flour mixture, ensuring all sides are well-coated.

-• Place the coated onion rings on a plate.
-Let them rest for about 10 minutes to help the coating adhere better.
+• Place the coated onion rings on a plate and let them rest for about 10 minutes to help the coating adhere better.

-• In a deep, heavy-bottomed saucepan or deep fryer, pour enough peanut (or vegetable) oil to reach a depth of at least 2 inches.
-Using a deep-fry thermometer, heat the oil to 365°F (185°C).
+• Pour peanut oil into a deep, heavy-bottomed saucepan or deep fryer to a depth of at least 2 inches.
+Heat the oil to 365°F (185°C), checking it with a deep-frying thermometer.
 Maintaining this temperature is crucial for achieving a crispy exterior without overcooking the onions.

 • For the best texture and flavor, serve the onion rings hot alongside your favorite dipping sauces.